alvarezloaiciga/webchat/README.md

     - type: boolean
     - description: Determines if the webchat application respects if there are agents available or not.
     - default: true
+    - #### includeEmojis
+      - type: Array<string>
+      - description: An array of emoji names to allow.
+Only emojis with names in this array will be shown in the emoji picker and sent in messages.
+Emojis not identified in this array will be stripped from customer messages prior to sending.
+To disable the emoji picker completely, set this field to be an empty array (`[]`).
+For a list of emoji names, please use [Emoji Cheatsheet](https://www.webpagefx.com/tools/emoji-cheat-sheet/).
+Note that you should not include the surrounding colons when copying names from the cheat sheet. **This field takes priority over `excludeEmojis`.**
+      - default: `[]`
+      - example: `['hatching_chick', 'stuck_out_tongue']`
+      - example: `'goquiq.com'`
+  - #### includeEmojis
+      - type: Array<string>
+      - description: An array of emoji names to allow.
+Only emojis with names in this array will be shown in the emoji picker and sent in messages.
+Emojis not identified in this array will be stripped from customer messages prior to sending.
+To disable the emoji picker completely, set this field to be an empty array (`[]`).
+For a list of emoji names, please use [Emoji Cheatsheet](https://www.webpagefx.com/tools/emoji-cheat-sheet/).
+Note that you should not include the surrounding colons when copying names from the cheat sheet. **This field takes priority over `excludeEmojis`.**
+      - default: `[]`
+      - example: `['hatching_chick', 'stuck_out_tongue']`
   - #### excludeEmojis
       - type: Array<string>
       - description: An array of emoji names to not allow.
 Emojis with names in this array will *not* be shown in the emoji picker or sent in messages.
 Emojis identified in this array will be stripped from customer messages prior to sending.
 For a list of emoji names, please use [Emoji Cheatsheet](https://www.webpagefx.com/tools/emoji-cheat-sheet/).
 Note that you should not include the surrounding colons when copying names from the cheat sheet. **The `includeEmojis` field takes precedence over this field.**